addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

+#### Inspection Interface

-SinonJS comes with a rich spy interface which allows us to test whether a spy was called with a specific argument, if it was called a specific number of times and test against the values of arguments.
+SinonJS comes with a rich spy interface which allows us to test whether a spy was called with a specific argument, if it was called a specific number of times, and test against the values of arguments.
 A complete list of features supported in the interface can be found on [SinonJS.org](http://sinonjs.org/docs/), but let's take a look at some examples demonstrating some of the most commonly used ones:

-#### Matching arguments: test a spy was called with a specific set of arguments:
+**Matching arguments: test a spy was called with a specific set of arguments:**

 ```javascript
 test( 'Should call a subscriber with standard matching': function () {